Madam & Eve: Stephen Francis

 Stephen Francis, born in the US in 1949, moved to South Africa in 1988 with his then wife, Wendy, whom he met at the South African consulate in New York City.
 His parents live in New Jersey.
 The fifth anniversary Madam & Eve book credits many of the strip's original ideas, including the title, to Francis.

 Harry Dugmore

 Harry Dugmore, born 1961, was the native South African of the founding group.
 Harry was described in 2000 as handling all of the business for the partnership.
 He left Rapid Phase in 2001.

 Main characters

 Madam

 Gwen Anderson, also known as Madam, is a typical white South African woman.
 The original "Madam" is loosely based on Stephen Francis' own mother-in-law, also named Gwen.
 Of her family we have met one son, Eric, and her mother and aunt.

 Eve

 Eve Sisulu is Madam's "domestic maintenance assistant."
 Eve frequently opens a booth selling different goods and services for a side income, and is sometimes found asleep on her ironing board, both deliberate homages to Charles Schulz' Peanuts (Lucy and Snoopy, respectively).
-When Schulz died, a tribute cartoon appeared showing Eve sleeping on a kennel and Snoopy sleeping on an ironing board.
+When Schulz died, a tribute cartoon appeared showing Eve sleeping on a doghouse and Snoopy sleeping on an ironing board.